Cynthia Bailey Says Dealing With Negative Responses To Daughter Noelle’s Coming Out Was ‘Tough’

 “It was an honest moment and as a parent, you never know what that moment’s going to look like or where it’s going to be.”

-Fans have seen the young woman on The Real Housewives of Atlanta for the past ten seasons.
-Noelle has spent half of her life filming for a television show and in the public eye.
+Fans have seen the young woman on The Real Housewives of Atlanta for the past 10 seasons.
+Noelle has spent half her life filming for a television show and in the public eye.
 She even chose a very public way to come out.
 However, the young lady has no regrets.

 “I’m definitely happy that I did it.
 I’m definitely happy with that decision.”